 * Island Peak Climbing Permit and Garbage Deposit.

 * Climbing guide/Sherpa equipment charge.

-* Camping Equipment (Tents, Mattress and kitchen utensils) during climbing period.
+* Camping Equipment (Tents, Mattress) during climbing period.

 * All necessary other permits.

 * First Aid Medical Kit box.

 * All Government Tax.

 * Any meals (Lunch and Dinner) in Kathmandu other than breakfast in hotel.

 * International air fare to and from Kathmandu, Nepal.